p2made/p2y2-things/README.md

 After an extented period of life getting in the way I'm back to [Yii2](https://www.yiiframework.com/) development.
 I'll be rebasing every project as I resume work on it.
 Projects that use [Bootstrap](https://getbootstrap.com/) will resume as version `5.0.0` for Bootstrap 5.x.

+2025-03-31 - As part of the rebase I am making a release `5.0-reboot` as soon as I commit this update to the README.
+I will then set almost all classes aside pending review.
+If `master`, `dev`, or the most recent release is missing something that you require, use `5.0-reboot` until that part is reinstated.

 ---

 A collection of resources as Assets, Helpers, & Widgets for Yii2.